Broadband Achromatic Metalens for the Short-Wave Infrared: Design and Results

-\blue{While this study is based on numerical simulations, the proposed metalens design has been carefully considered to ensure compatibility with current nanofabrication capabilities.
-The minimum feature width ($\sim$$130$~nm) lies within the capabilities of current nanofabrication techniques, such as electron-beam lithography or deep-UV lithography\cite{Manfrinato2014}.
-The high aspect ratio (up to approximately 13:1, given a 2~$\mu$m height) poses a known challenge, but previous works have demonstrated similar structures are achievable\cite{Duan2020, Pan2023}.
-In terms of material compatibility, the Si-on-CaF$_2$ platform offers both low-loss optical performance in the SWIR band and reasonable process compatibility, although additional support (e.g., carrier wafers) may be required during fabrication\cite{Song2024}.
-These factors collectively support the experimental feasibility of the proposed structure.
-Moreover, although no dedicated tolerance simulation is performed in this study, previous works have demonstrated that metasurface-based devices, including achromatic metalenses, can maintain robust performance under moderate fabrication deviations\cite{Wang2022, Qiu2024}.
-These results support the general tolerance of such nanostructures to typical fabrication imperfections, reinforcing the practical feasibility of the proposed design.}
+While this study is based on numerical simulations, the proposed metalens design was developed with current nanofabrication capabilities in mind.
+The minimum feature width ($\sim$130~nm) is within the reach of electron-beam lithography or deep-UV lithography~\cite{Manfrinato2014}.
+The high aspect ratio (up to $\sim$13:1 for a 2~$\mu$m height) is challenging, but similar structures have been demonstrated~\cite{Duan2020, Pan2023}.
+The Si-on-CaF$_2$ platform provides low-loss SWIR performance and reasonable process compatibility, although additional support (e.g., carrier wafers) may be required during fabrication~\cite{Song2024}.
+Although dedicated tolerance simulations were not performed here, prior work indicates that metasurface devices, including achromatic metalenses, can remain robust under moderate fabrication deviations~\cite{Wang2022, Qiu2024}, supporting the practical feasibility of the proposed design.